Hemabh101/ANN/README.md

 Our program integrates seamlessly with cameras, allowing users to capture high-quality images effortlessly.
 Advanced Image Understanding:

-Leveraging state-of-the-art image processing techniques, our program goes beyond mere capture.
-It delves into the intricate details of each image for comprehensive understanding.
-Image Identification:

 The program employs robust identification algorithms to recognize and categorize the elements present in the captured images.
 From objects to scenes, our system provides accurate identification results.
 Usage Scenarios: